ebeneliason/easy-pattern/README.md

 ### Composite Patterns

-Because all patterns support transparency, you can overlay them to create more complex effects.
-You can overlay an animated pattern on a static background or, as shown here, overlay two patterns with independent animation effects.
-The pattern shown below is a transparent variation on ["ooze"](#ooze).
+You can layer patterns to create more complex effects.
+You can overlay an animated pattern on a static background or, as shown here, overlay two patterns with independent easing effects.
+The pattern shown below is a transparent variation of ["ooze"](#ooze).
 It can be drawn atop an image to add a subtle effect, or used with "ooze" as a background pattern to create a richer, more textured animation.

 ![Waterfall Pattern Example](images/waterfall-pattern.gif)
 ![Waterfall Background Example](images/waterfall-background.gif)